Can I Take Out a Personal Loan While Unemployed?

 The Takeaway

 Taking a look at the affordability of monthly payments may also help you determine how much to borrow.
-Additionally, you may wish to pull up your financial documents and take a peek at your current credit score and overall financial health before applying for a personal loan.
+Additionally, you may wish to pull up your financial documents and peek at your current credit score and overall financial health before applying for a personal loan.

 If you’re ready to apply for a personal loan, it’s important to look for one that meets your specific needs and to find a lender willing to work with unemployed borrowers, if that’s your current situation.

 Think twice before turning to high-interest credit cards.
 Consider a SoFi personal loan instead.
 SoFi offers competitive fixed rates and same-day funding.
-Checking your rate takes just a minute.
+See your rate in minutes.

 FAQ